 • Students or veterans who have begun to question their career or whether they’re on the “right track” …

-Check out: Reach Your Goals with Tutoring and Career Coaching
+Check out: Reach Your Goals with Tutoring and Empowerment Coaching

 Monette Benoit, the Court Reporting Whisperer, can help you achieve at much high levels.

-Where do you want to go? ** What have you ‘really’ wanted to do with your career, and ultimately, your life?
+Where do you want to go?
+What have you really wanted to do with your career, and ultimately, your life?

-*NO TWO ARE ALIKE.
 Specific custom-designed guidance efficiently assists you!

 About Monette Benoit:

-She has also helped to create new court reporting training programs, worked with federal grants, and assisted instructors in developing curriculum for both in-class and at-home students.
+Monette Benoit has worked with thousands of professionals, court reporters, CART providers, captioners, students, and instructors.
+She has also helped create new court reporting training programs, worked with federal grants, and assisted instructors in developing curriculum for both in-class and at-home students.

 Her one-on-one tutoring, private coaching, has greatly assisted thousands of students, novice and experienced professionals to privately reach the next level.

 Monette’s Musings is a blog containing information for busy professionals, students, and individuals who are fearless and seek to create their success each day.
-Reach up.
-Bring it. * Bring it today!